oceanprotocol-archive/OEPs/12/README.md

 The rest of this document describes the format to be used for Provenance metadata in Ocean protocol.

-## Provenance basics: Entities and Interactions
+## Provenance for Ocean Entities and Interactions

 In the Ocean context